-Russia blames Syrian airstrike on chemical weapons factory for deaths
+Russia says deadly Syrian airstrike targeted chemical weapons factory

 She said that a decontamination point had been set up for victims before taking them to Turkey to receive treatment.
 Fifty of the injured have already been relocated to Turkey, she said.

-Samples of the chemical agent were being collected and coordinated by the Idlib Direcotorate, she added.
+Samples of the chemical agent were being collected and coordinated by the Idlib Directorate, she added.

 Denial